Jean Le Bret

 'Crab II', the yacht of Count Chabannes La Palice, silver medal ½ – 1 barrel at the 1900 Olympics.

-Gabriel Charles Jean Le Bret (26 October 1872 – 23 December 1947) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
-With Jacques Baudrier as helmsman and fellow crewmember William Martin, Jules Valton and Félix Marcotte Le Bret took the 2nd place in first race of the .5 to 1 ton and finished 3rd in the second race.
+Gabriel Charles Jean Le Bret (/fr/; 26 October 1872 – 23 December 1947) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
+With Jacques Baudrier as helmsman and fellow crewmembers William Martin, Jules Valton and Félix Marcotte Le Bret took the second place in the first race of the .5 to 1 ton and finished third in the second race.

 Entrepreneur Hélène Huby is his great-granddaughter.